sourcegraph/handbook/content/departments/engineering/dev/tools/scaletesting.md

 The instance has been set up to handle 10k users based off of the [recommended specs](https://docs.github.com/en/enterprise-server@3.6/admin/installation/setting-up-a-github-enterprise-server-instance/installing-github-enterprise-server-on-google-cloud-platform#minimum-requirements) from GitHub.

-It can also easily be scaled up or down with the following steps:
+It can also be scaled up or down with the following steps:

 **Note:** Be cautious when scaling up, as we can only scale up and down CPU/Mem but not disk.
 To avoid overprovisioning, only increase disk size when needed.